Jenniina Nylund: International play

 Nylund was a member of the Finnish national under-18 ice hockey team from 2013 to 2017.
 She played in the 2016 IIHF World Women's U18 Championships in St. Catharines, Ontario, at which Finland placed sixth.
 Despite the team's lower-than-desired finish, Nylund had a great tournament, notching two goals and four assists for six points in five games.
 Her point total ranked second on the Finnish team, behind Petra Nieminen (4+2), and tenth of all players participating in the tournament.

 At the 2017 IIHF World Women's U18 Championship, Nylund again ranked second on the Finnish team in scoring, netting three goals in five games.
 The team roster featured many future senior national team players, including fellow 2021 World Championship debutants Sini Karjalainen, Julia Liikala, and Emilia Vesa.
 The team was talented and had quality depth, but an overtime loss to the Czech Republic in the group stage and a loss to Sweden in the quarterfinals limited them to a fifth-place finish.

 Nylund first played with the senior Finnish national team in three matches during the 2016–17 international season, not recording a point.
 She continued to pursue the goal of being named to a World Championship roster while pursuing her college career in the United States, participating in the 2018 Four Nations Cup, at which Finland won bronze, and at two of the four tournaments in the 2019–20 Women's Euro Hockey Tour.
 Her goal was finally realized in April 2021, when she was named to the Finnish roster for the 2021 IIHF Women's World Championship.

 Personal life

-Nylund is pursuing a bachelor’s degree in marketing at St. Cloud State University in St. Cloud, Minnesota.
+Nylund holds a bachelor's degree in marketing from St. Cloud State University in St. Cloud, Minnesota.